ZeromaniacMc/MoreDiscordSRVHooks/README.md

 For a while, I was looking for a successor, but that never happened.
 So this is why I decided to make this piece of noob java trash plugin public, in hopes someone might pick it up or shows interest in helping me maintain it - or just for contributions.

+### Downloads
+You can find all releases by me here: [Downlods](https://github.com/ZeromaniacMc/MoreDiscordSRVHooks/releases)